-Lacinipolia strigicollis is a common small moth (FW length 12 - 14 mm) with mottled light greenish white and dark gray forewing that flies in dry steppe and forest habitats during the summer and fall.
+Lacinipolia strigicollis is a common, small moth (FW length 12 - 14 mm) that flies in dry steppe and forest habitats during the summer and fall.
+It has a mottled, light, greenish-white and dark gray forewing.
 The ground color varies from cream to light green, sometimes suffused with dark gray in males and usually darker gray in females.
 The basal area, median area, costal subterminal area, and terminal area are darker gray, often with the ground color showing in the posterior and distal median area and as mottling in the terminal area.
 A black basal dash is present.
 The veins in the terminal area are often gray, and a dark gray or black spot is often present in the fold.
 The basal, antemedial, and postmedial lines are black and white, double on the costa but only partially so on the rest of the wing.
 The basal and antemedial lines are irregular, toothed toward the base on the veins.
 The median line is gray, usually faint.
 The postmedial line is strongly dentate with the teeth of the black inner component extending across the lateral white component, sharply drawn toward the base on the costa, then slightly undulating with a strong oblique orientation toward the base across the rest of the wing.
 The subterminal line is an irregular series of white spots, preceded by a dark gray spot on the costa and a series of long black chevrons or wedges across the rest of the wing.
 The terminal line is a series of gray spots.
 The fringe is the ground color and dark gray.
 The spots are outlined in black.
 The orbicular spot is a small circle filled with the pale ground color or the dark gray of the median area.
-The reniform spot is ovoid or weakly hourglass-shaped, usually wider anteriorly, filled peripherally with a white line and centrally with the ground color and a small gray spot in the lower portion.
+The reniform spot is ovoid or weakly hourglass-shaped, usually wider anteriorly, filled peripherally with a white line and centrally with the ground color, and a small, gray spot in the lower portion.
 The claviform spot is small and black.
 The hindwing is white to pale gray in males, darker medium gray in females, with slightly darker gray color and veins towards the margin.
 The hindwing fringe is white to white with a gray base.
 The thorax is cream to dark gray, usually mottled with speckled black transverse lines across the distal collar and along the edges of the tegulae.
 The eye surface is covered with fine hairs.
 The male antenna is bead-like.

 A number of synonyms of this species were described from the Pacific Northwest.
 The type locality of the synonym Mamestra alboguttata Grote is Oregon.
 A syntype of the synonym Mamestra illaudabilis Grote is Vancouver Island.
 Mamestra restora Smith was described from B[ritish] C[olumbia], Kaslo.